josephg/egwalker-paper/reg-text.typ

 The events $e_5$ and $e_6$ are concurrent, and the frontier of this graph is the set of events ${e_5, e_6}$.

 The event graph for a substantial document, such as a research paper, may contain hundreds of thousands of events.
-It can nevertheless be stored in a very compact form by exploiting the typical editing patterns of humans writing text: characters tend to be inserted or deleted in consecutive runs, and many portions of a typical event graph are linear, with each event having one parent and one child.
+It can nevertheless be stored in a very compact form by exploiting the typical editing patterns of humans writing text: characters tend to be inserted or deleted in consecutive runs.
+Many portions of a typical event graph are linear, with each event having one parent and one child.
 We describe the storage format in more detail in @storage.

 == Document versions <versions>